Austin Capital Mortgage logo

 Austin Capital Mortgage Review

-Austin Capital Mortgage is a mortgage lending company founded in 1996 and based in Texas with over 25 years of local industry expertise.
+Austin Capital Mortgage is a mortgage lending company founded in 1996 and based in Texas with over 25 years of local industry experience context.
 The company operates as a mortgage broker/aggregator model, comparing rates and terms across 100+ lenders to present borrowers with multiple qualified options before full application.
 They have funded over $7 billion in home loans and serve customers across 21 states, with a stated average client rating of 5 stars and 10,000 happy homeowners.

 The company offers comprehensive mortgage products including conventional loans, FHA loans, VA loans (zero-down for eligible veterans), jumbo loans, Non-QM loans for self-employed borrowers with bank statement or 1099 income documentation, home purchase loans, rate-and-term refinances, and cash-out refinances (up to 80% home equity).
 Their stated process includes in-house underwriting review before lender options are presented, one-day pre-approval for complete files, and closings within 7-21 days.
 They specifically market to first-time buyers, self-employed individuals, veterans, and borrowers rebuilding credit.